Understanding Futures Bets: How Long-Term Odds Work Across Sports

 Can you cash out a futures bet early?

-Do futures bets offer better value than game bets?
+Are futures bets better than regular game bets?

-An attractive price is one that gives you better value than the true chance you believe the team or player has of winning.
+A futures price is valuable when the odds imply a lower probability than the true chance you believe a team or player has of winning.

 Bettors using alternative payment methods may also want to review why sportsbooks make sense for crypto bettors, especially when placing long-term futures wagers.